 How to plot the Langmuir adsorption isotherm?

-This is one of the most common questions regarding the adsorption isotherm; in order to answer it, we first need to understand the rules of Langmuir adsorption model.
+This is one of the most common questions regarding the adsorption isotherm; in order to answer it, we first need to understand the rules of the Langmuir adsorption model.

 How does adsorption change?

 The adsorbate particles hit the surface of the adsorbent, just like little bullets hitting the target.
-The greater the surface, the bigger the target, the easier it is to hit the target.
+The greater the surface, the bigger the target, and the easier it is to hit the target.